-The State uses four classifications formulas to distribute financial aid to towns for road repair and maintenance.
+The State uses four classification formulas to distribute financial aid to towns for road repair and maintenance.
 Classifications are jointly determined by VTrans and the Selectboard.
 Criteria used for the classifications include traffic volumes, road conditions, and function.
 State-aid to the Town decreases on a per mile basis from Class 1 to Class 3.
 No state aid is available for Class 4 roads.
 Total aid, therefore, depends on the number of miles of road a town has in each class.
 During the 2011-2012 fiscal year, Hancock received \$12,235 from the State for all roads.

-Hancock was recently included in the Scenic Route 100 Byway designation which includes towns along Route 100 from Granville down to Stamford near the Massachusetts's border.
+Hancock is included in the Scenic Route 100 Byway designation which begins at Smuggler's Notch and extends to the Middlebury Snow Bowl and south to Wilmington, Vermont.
 The Byway designation is used to promote the historical, cultural, archaeological, natural, recreational and scenic resources offered in the towns along Route 100.